 Elliott may sell Altran shares if Capgemini sweetens bid-source

-PARIS, Dec 12 (Reuters) - Activist hedge fund Elliott would sell its shares in French Altran ALTT.PA if software consultancy Capgemini CAPP.PA increased its bid for Altran to 18 euros from 14 euros per share, a source familiar with the situation told Reuters on Thursday.
+PARIS, Dec 12 (Reuters) - Activist hedge fund Elliott would sell its shares in France's Altran ALTT.PA if software consultancy Capgemini CAPP.PA increased its bid for Altran to 18 euros from 14 euros per share, a source familiar with the situation told Reuters.

 The source added that if Capgemini were to increase its bid to that level, French minority shareholders defence group Adam may drop its legal challenge to Capgemini's bid.

+Capgemini is hoping the deal will add to its services in industries from telecoms to aerospace, and bring large cost savings.
+Its offer represented a 22% premium to Altran's share price on the day it was announced.

+Capgemini's bid also faces other hurdles, such as legal challenges filed in Paris by representatives of Altran's minority shareholders, including Elliott, taking issue with some of the formalities around the deal.

-(Reporting by Gwenaelle Barzic and Mathieu Rosemain; Writing by Geert De Clercq Editing by Jonathan Oatis)
+(Reporting by Gwenaelle Barzic and Mathieu Rosemain; Writing by Geert De Clercq; Editing by Toby Chopra)

 ((geert.declercq@tr.com; +33 1 4949 5343; Reuters Messaging: Twitter: @gvdeclercq))